nickprotop/LocalizationManager/docs/COMMANDS.md

 - `-l, --lang <CODE:VALUE>` - Language value (e.g., `default:"Save Changes"`, `el:"Αποθήκευση"`) - can be used multiple times
   - Use `default` for the default language file (the one without a culture code)
 - `--comment <COMMENT>` - Update the comment
+- `--plural-form <FORM:VALUE>` - Update plural form value (can be used multiple times).
+Valid forms: zero, one, two, few, many, other
 - `-i, --interactive` - Interactive mode (prompts for each language)
 - `-y, --yes` - Skip confirmation prompt
 - `--no-backup` - Skip automatic backup creation